emikeadolphus/individual-project/README.md

 ```
 jupyter notebook Lab3_1.ipynb
 ```
+3. Load the dataset (auto.csv) file.

-3. Run all cells to view data cleaning, summaries, and visualizations.
+4. Run all cells to view data cleaning, summaries, and visualizations.

 ## Running the tests